awsdocs/aws-config-developer-guide/doc_source/ec2-security-group-attached-to-eni.md

 # ec2\-security\-group\-attached\-to\-eni<a name="ec2-security-group-attached-to-eni"></a>

-Checks that security groups are attached to Amazon Elastic Compute Cloud \(Amazon EC2\) instances or to an elastic network interface\.
-The rule returns NON\_COMPLIANT if the security group is not associated with an Amazon EC2 instance or an elastic network interface\.
+Checks that Amazon Elastic Compute Cloud \(Amazon EC2\) instances use security groups that are attached to an elastic network interface\.
+The rule returns NON\_COMPLIANT if a security group is not associated with an elastic network interface\.

 **Identifier:** EC2\_SECURITY\_GROUP\_ATTACHED\_TO\_ENI